misiektoja/instagram_monitor/README.md

 - `MIN_H1` and `MAX_H1` - first range of hours (default: 0-4, i.e., midnight to 4:59 AM)
 - `MIN_H2` and `MAX_H2` - second range of hours (default: 11-23, i.e., 11:00 AM to 11:59 PM / 23:59)

 You can define up to two non-overlapping or overlapping ranges.
+To disable any range, set both MIN and MAX to 0.

-For example, to only allow checks during business hours (9 AM to 5 PM), you could set:
+For example, to only allow checks during business hours (9 AM to 5 PM / 17:00), you could set:
 - `MIN_H1 = 9`
 - `MAX_H1 = 17`
 - `MIN_H2 = 0`